 13.4.7.3.1 Solid sample placement

 As a rule substances are tested in the form in which they are received.
-Wetted substances should be tested with the minimum quantity of wetting agent required for transport.
+Wetted substances should be tested with the minimum quantity of wetting agent required.
 Depending on the physical form, the substances should then be subjected to the following procedures:

 (a) Powders are to be tested on the anvil in a monolayer; i.e., the thickness of the granular material.
 Place enough granules on the anvil to cover an area in excess of the 1.3 cm2 area of the insert.